locka99/cpp-to-rust-book/features_of_rust/strings.md

 In addition, a `std::string` will normally uses the heap to store the string's data which can have repercussions for memory usage and fragmentation.
 There is also a hidden cost to assigning one string to another strings are duplicated in the process.
 So even if you had 5 strings holding the same value, you would be looking at 5 copies.

+#### std::string_view template

+C++17 supports a `string_view` which is equivalent to a read-only slice of a string.
+This allows string operations to be more efficient, however it offers no guarantees that the view points to anything by the time it is accessed.

 ### Unicode support

 C/C++ added Unicode support by creating a wide character called `wchar_t`.
 And C++ has an equivalent `std::wstring` which is `std::basic_string<wchar_t>`.